JuliaSmoothOptimizers/FletcherPenaltySolver.jl/docs/src/fine-tuneFPS.md

    fps_solve(stp::NLPStopping; subsolver_verbose::Int = 0, lagrange_bound = 1 / sqrt(eps()), kwargs...)
    fps_solve(stp::NLPStopping, fpssolver::FPSSSolver{T, QDS, US}; subsolver_verbose::Int = 0, lagrange_bound::T = 1 / sqrt(eps(T)))
 ```
-It is therefore possible to either call `fps_solve(nlp, x, kwargs...)` and the keywords arguments are passed to both `NLPStopping` and/or `FPSSSolver` constructor or build an instance of `NLPStopping` and/or `FPSSSolver` directly.
+It is, therefore, possible to either call `fps_solve(nlp, x, kwargs...)` and the keywords arguments are passed to both `NLPStopping` and/or `FPSSSolver` constructor or build an instance of `NLPStopping` and/or `FPSSSolver` directly.

 ```@example ex1
 using ADNLPModels, FletcherPenaltyNLPSolver